Critical exponent: Mean field critical exponents of Ising-like systems

 One of the major discoveries in the study of critical phenomena is that mean field theory of critical points is only correct when the space dimension of the system is higher than a certain dimension called the upper critical dimension which excludes the physical dimensions 1, 2 or 3 in most cases.
 The problem with mean field theory is that the critical exponents do not depend on the space dimension.
 This leads to a quantitative discrepancy below the critical dimensions, where the true critical exponents differ from the mean field values.
 It can even lead to a qualitative discrepancy at low space dimension, where a critical point in fact can no longer exist, even though mean field theory still predicts there is one.
 This is the case for the Ising model in dimension 1 where there is no phase transition.
 The space dimension where mean field theory becomes qualitatively incorrect is called the lower critical dimension.

+These exact mean-field critical exponents are also universally observed in many holographic models.
+They accurately describe the low- to high-entropy phase boundary in the large-$q$ Sachdev–Ye–Kitaev model (grand canonical ensemble) and govern the $P-V$ criticality of charged AdS black holes, such as the Reissner–Nordström AdS black hole in extended phase space.